Chris Martin (baseball): Professional career

-Independent leagues (2006–2010)
+Independent leagues

 Martin was not selected in the 2006 MLB draft.
 After graduating from McLennan, Martin signed with the Fort Worth Cats of the United League Baseball, which is independent of MLB, for the 2007 season.
 Though Martin made the team out of their tryout camp, he did not pitch in a game for the Cats due to discomfort in his shoulder.
 A doctor recommended Martin undergo surgery to repair the labrum and the articular capsule of the humerus.
 Rather than undergo surgery, Martin quit professional baseball.
 He went to work loading trucks for UPS at Dallas/Fort Worth International Airport, moving refrigerators for Lowe's, and stocking washing machines and clothes dryers in an appliance warehouse in Arlington.

 Martin and Jordan Bostick, a coworker in the warehouse and a former high school baseball teammate, began playing catch in the warehouse.
 Martin noticed that his shoulder felt stronger, and with encouragement from Bostick, he agreed to attempt to play professional baseball again.

 In 2010, after three years out of baseball, Martin tried out with the Grand Prairie AirHogs of the independent American Association of Independent Professional Baseball.
 Martin threw fastballs at 95 mph before he was pulled aside by Pete Incaviglia, the AirHogs manager, and signed to a contract.
 He made his debut for the AirHogs that night.
 He had a 4–0 win–loss record and a 1.96 earned run average (ERA) for the AirHogs.

-Boston Red Sox (2011–2013)
+Boston Red Sox

 Incaviglia started contacting MLB teams to promote Martin.
 Before the 2011 season, the Boston Red Sox offered him a tryout during spring training.
 After practicing at their training facility, the Red Sox signed Martin to a minor league contract.
-The Red Sox assigned Martin to the Greenville Drive of the Class A South Atlantic League to begin the 2011 season.
-Later in the year, the Red Sox promoted Martin to the Salem Red Sox of the Class A-Advanced Carolina League and then the Portland Sea Dogs of the Class AA Eastern League.
+The Red Sox assigned Martin to the Greenville Drive of the Single-A South Atlantic League to begin the 2011 season.
+Later in the year, the Red Sox promoted Martin to the Salem Red Sox of the High-A Carolina League and then the Portland Sea Dogs of the Double-A Eastern League.
 Across the three levels, Martin had a 6–2 win–loss record and 2.55 ERA in 23 appearances.

 The Red Sox assigned Martin to Portland in 2012.
 He began the season as a starting pitcher, but was moved back to a relief role later in the season.
 He ended the 2012 season with a 4.48 ERA.
 In 2013, Martin worked exclusively in relief.
-He had a 5–3 win–loss record with a 2.25 ERA and five saves in 42 games pitched, split between Portland and the Pawtucket Red Sox of the Class AAA International League during the 2013 season.
+He had a 5–3 win–loss record with a 2.25 ERA and five saves in 42 games pitched, split between Portland and the Pawtucket Red Sox of the Triple-A International League during the 2013 season.